sbissantz/rarp/git.md

 cat test_{1..9}
 ```

+### Staging & committing

 All right, now its time to commit your initial changes to all those files and
 push them to GitHub.
 But wait!
 Before your can commit your changes, you have to
 stage them.
 In the Git this is associated with the `ÌNDEX`.
 The `INDEX` is the
-staging area for all commits.
-This is were all commits reside before they are
+also known as the staging area for all commits.
+This is were all commits reside
-pushed to the remote repository.
-The last commit is indicated by `HEAD` the
+before they are pushed to the remote repository.
+More specifically it is a Git
+file which knows what will be part of your next commit.
+Moreover, the last
+commit is indicated by `HEAD`.
+Or, to put it another way,`HEAD` the pointer to
-pointer to your last commit.
-All this terminology must sound wired; so lets
+your last commit.
+All this terminology must sound wired; so lets embed them in
-embed them in a story to get the concept right.
+a story to get the concept right.

 Think of the process (committing a change) as you traveling to Zurich by train.
 You obviously embody a commit.
 If you want to leave Landau (the working
-directory) to travel to Zurich (the location of the remote repository) you go
+directory) to travel all the way down to Zurich (the location of the remote
-to the railroad station (staging area).
-Others (commits) do so as well.
-So the
+repository) you gotta go to the railroad station (staging area).
+Others
-station is kind of an assembly point for all of you (`ÌNDEX`) .
-When the train
+(commits) do so as well.
+So the station is kind of an assembly point for all of
-(the push command) enters the station its time to leave.
-4 hours later you'll
+you (`ÌNDEX`) .
+When the train (the push command) enters the station its time
-arrive at Zurich (changes committed).
-Side note: Hopefully your machine will
+to leave.
+4 hours later you'll arrive at Zurich (changes committed).
+Side note:
-make it earlier..
+Hopefully your machine will make it earlier..

 The story is ridiculous -- I know -- but hopefully you know what to do next
 (before pushing local changes).
 Yes?
+Well, if "staging" is your answer, than
-Well, then the story has served its
-purpose.
-No? ...go ahead.
+the story has served its purpose.
+No? ...just go ahead.

 ```
 git add "test_1"
 ```

 All right, you(r commit) can't wait to get off.
-So lets buy them a ticket:
+So lets buy it a ticket:

 ```
 git commit -m "Ticket to Zurich"